-Caution: Some ESPs put metadata and tags in email headers, which are included with the email when it is delivered.
+Caution: Some ESPs put metadata (and a recipient's merge_metadata) and tags in email headers, which are included with the email when it is delivered.
 Anything you put in them could be exposed to the recipients, so don't include sensitive data.